watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/home-screen-custom-element/README.md

 This code is for extending the Watson Assistant web chat.
 If you are new to developing with web chat, please start with the [web chat development overview](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-develop).
 The code in this folder is commented with links and references to the web chat APIs used.

-This example will demonstrate how to add custom content to the home screen by using a custom writeable element.
+This example demonstrates how to add custom content to the home screen by using a custom writeable element.
 It will add a number of custom buttons which, when clicked, will send a message to the assistant.

 It demonstrates: